Norman Reedus: Film and television

 Reedus played Jeremy in his major film debut Mimic and Mac in Giovanni Rodriguez's Red Canyon.
 He played Murphy MacManus in the 1999 film The Boondock Saints.
-In 2005, he starred in as the main protagonist the hour-long "Cigarette Burns", a John Carpenter-directed episode of Masters of Horror, in which his character seeks a uniquely cursed lost film about an imprisoned fallen angel.
+In 2005, he starred as the main protagonist in the hour-long "Cigarette Burns", a John Carpenter-directed episode of Masters of Horror, in which his character seeks a uniquely cursed lost film about an imprisoned fallen angel.
 He reprised the role of MacManus in the 2009 sequel The Boondock Saints II: All Saints Day.
 He played Scud in Blade II.
 He guest-starred in Charmed as Nate, the boyfriend of Paige (Rose McGowan).
 Reedus starred in Hello Herman, which opened nationwide and on-demand on June 7, 2013.
 Reedus stars in the reality series Ride with Norman Reedus, which premiered in June 2016.
 Most recently, he started Bigbaldhead Productions with an overall deal at AMC.

 Reedus played Daniel Pine in the 2025 John Wick spin-off, Ballerina, alongside Keanu Reeves and Ana de Armas.
 In March 2024, Thunder Road Films, Dragonfly Films and Impossible Dream Entertainment announced a "reimagining" of The Boondock Saints, with Reedus and co-star Sean Patrick Flanery reprising their roles from the first two films and serving as executive producers, although Troy Duffy would not return as director for the third film; instead, he plans to write a series of novels.